Third Wheel: How Third Parties Can Become Relevant

 Third Wheel

-While many people like the idea of a third party or multiple parties, they usually don’t want to vote for them because they feel they are wasting their votes.
+While many people like the idea of a third party or multiple parties, one reason they don’t want to vote for them is that they feel their votes are wasted.

-On the one hand, they know the third party won’t win even if they vote for it; again, the second-strongest showing by a third-party candidate was Ross Perot, at about 18 percent.
+On the one hand, they know the third party won’t win even if they vote for them; again, the second-strongest showing by a third-party candidate was Ross Perot, at about 18 percent.

 On the other hand, even if the third-party candidate is a loved former president like Theodore Roosevelt, their votes could take away support from a major party candidate and potentially give the election to their least-liked candidate.